IBestuzhev/alasco-challenge/README.md

 You need to install dependencies with `pipenv sync`.
 Or you can use `pip install -r requirements.txt`.
 Be sure to use `venv` if you are not using `pipenv`.

-To run the server us
+To run the server use

 ```
 pipenv run currency